 The Enterprise, Internal Service, and Other Funds summaries include the beginning fund balance with the YE revenue and expenditure forecasts.
-As of December 31, 2018, YE forecast beginning fund balance represents the FY 2017-18 unaudited projected ending fund balance and does not reflect additional year-end savings.
+As of January 31, 2019, YE forecast beginning fund balance represents the FY 2017-18 unaudited projected ending fund balance and does not reflect additional year-end savings.
 We anticipate adjustments to the FY 2018-19 amended beginning fund balance after FY 2017-18 audited statements become available in April 2019.
 Variance notes are provided below for funds with a YE forecast variance of +/- five percent, funds with YE forecast projected to exceed budget, and funds with projected use of fund balance.

-1 Water Utilities.
-Water Utilities' (DWU) revenues are projected to be \$15,892,000 lower than budget due to (1) wholesale customers receiving a credit to revenues as a result of the Sabine River Authority (SRA) settlement, which will be offset by use of fund balance, and (2) decreased consumption resulting from wetter than normal fall weather.
-Expenditures are projected to be \$3,611,000 lower than budget primarily due to a decreased capital construction transfer to offset the weather-related revenue reduction.
+- 1 Water Utilities.
+Water Utilities' (DWU) revenues are projected to be \$18,567,000 under budget due to (1) wholesale customers receiving a credit to revenues as a result of the Sabine River Authority (SRA) settlement, which will be offset by use of fund balance, and (2) decreased consumption resulting from wetter than normal fall weather.
+Expenditures are projected to be \$12,757,000 under budget primarily due to a decreased capital construction transfer to offset the weather-related revenue reduction. - 2 Equipment and Fleet Management.
+Equipment and Fleet Management (EFM) expenditures are projected to be \$1,250,000 over budget primarily due to cost increases for automotive parts, non-emergency wrecker price agreement, and anticipated new costs associated with the use of emergency wrecker services still pending City Council approval.
+Billing has been delayed pending a billing program update required by the change in department acronym.